Anti-Aging

 SS-31 is a synthetic tetrapeptide belonging to the Szeto-Schiller (SS) family of mitochondria-targeted compounds, named for its developers Hazel Szeto and Peter Schiller.
 Its sequence is D-Arg-2',6'-Dmt-Lys-Phe-NH2, where 2',6'-Dmt denotes 2',6'-dimethyltyrosine.
 The alternating aromatic and cationic residues allow it to penetrate cell membranes and concentrate selectively in the inner mitochondrial membrane, driven by the large electrochemical gradient across that membrane.
 Once there, it binds cardiolipin, a phospholipid unique to the inner mitochondrial membrane that is essential for organizing the electron transport chain complexes.
 [1]

 Cardiolipin stabilization is the proposed central mechanism.
 When cardiolipin is oxidized (a consequence of mitochondrial oxidative stress), electron transport chain efficiency falls and reactive oxygen species production increases in a self-amplifying cycle.
 SS-31 interrupts this cycle by scavenging electrons before they can react with oxygen and by preserving cardiolipin's structural role.
-The compound is also known as elamipretide in clinical development (where it was studied under the name MTP-131 or Bendavia) and has been evaluated in Phase II trials for heart failure with preserved ejection fraction.
-It is not FDA-approved for any indication.
+The compound is also known as elamipretide in clinical development (where it was studied under the name MTP-131 or Bendavia).
+Under the brand name Forzinity, elamipretide received FDA accelerated approval in September 2025 for improving muscle strength in patients with Barth syndrome, a rare genetic mitochondrial cardiomyopathy, making it the first FDA-approved mitochondria-targeted therapeutic.
+[6] Outside Barth syndrome, elamipretide remains investigational: Phase 2 trials in heart failure with preserved and reduced ejection fraction did not meet their primary endpoints, and it is not approved for any indication beyond Barth syndrome.

 What researchers study it for